xntknk/Cypress-Structure-Portfolio-/README.md

 # E2E Test (Cypress)

-This project contains **End-to-End (E2E)** test cases written in **Cypress** to verify the full user flow through the browser.
-It is designed for QA and developers to validate core functionality before deployment and can be integrated with CI pipelines.
+This project contains **End-to-End (E2E)** test cases written in **Cypress** to verify the complete user journey through the browser.
+It follows a modular structure using the **Page Object Model (POM)** to keep tests clean, maintainable, and reusable.

 ---

 ## 🚀 Prerequisites

-Before running, ensure that you have:
+Before running, ensure you have:

 - [Node.js](https://nodejs.org/) (LTS version recommended)
-- npm (included with Node.js)
+- npm (comes with Node.js)

 Check versions: